State forests

 Popular for trail bike riding, the Cobaw State Forest is located near Lancefield, 70km north-west of Melbourne in the Cobaw Ranges.
 The ranges are mainly granitic and reach a maximum height of 760 metres.

 The forest is a Special Protection Zone and has many significant environmental values.
 It provides great opportunities for outdoor recreational activities.
-The area is managed by DEWLP.
+This area is also managed by DEECA (formerly DELWP).
 A map of the area that shows tracks, huts, picnic areas, road closures, hunting areas and more is MapShare.

 You can get to the forest from the Calder Highway or the Northern Highway.